DiganthGowdaGR/ML_F_PES2UG24CS823/README.md

 4. Outliers were detected using distance-to-centroid thresholds, resulting in 639 identified anomalies.
 5. A feature correlation matrix was generated to understand relationships between variables in the dataset.

+---

+# WEEK-14 CNN Rock–Paper–Scissors Classifier
+## Overview

+- This project implements a Convolutional Neural Network (CNN) using PyTorch to classify images of hand gestures into rock, paper, or scissors.
+- The model uses a three-block Conv2d–ReLU–MaxPool architecture followed by a fully connected classifier with dropout for regularization.
+- Trained on the Rock–Paper–Scissors dataset (2000+ images), the model achieved a test accuracy of 97.95% after 10 epochs.
+- GPU training with the Adam optimizer and CrossEntropyLoss enabled fast and stable convergence.
+- The model generalizes well, with potential improvements including data augmentation and transfer learning using pre-trained networks.